Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/about.rst

 * Integration with a suitable standardised framework to allow multi-agent integration
 * Integration with external threat emulation tools, either using off-line data, or integrating at runtime
 * Provision of data such that agents can construct alternative observation spaces (as an alternative to the default PrimAITE observation space)
-* Introduction of a testing phase (post training) to evaluate the effectiveness of the training